 Sentiment - Applies only to English, French or Spanish.

-Once you have entered your search terms you can click "Search" to look for results or "Save Search as Topic" and give your Topic a name.
+Once you have entered your search terms and applicable filters, you can click "Search" to look for results or "Save Search as Topic" and give your Topic a name.
 This will allow you to “lock in” the search for future monitoring of that topic.
 You can also click "Reset All" if you want to reset your search and start from scratch.